ufukusubutun/Reordering_Switch/docs/exp_run.md

 	bash set_up.sh

-Make sure you get no errors except for `Error: Cannot delete qdisc with handle of zero.` If you get errors with respect to ssh key, make sure you have your ssh key placed under `~/.ssh/` and updated the name of the file at the beginning of the set_up.bash properly.
+Make sure you get no errors except for `Error: Cannot delete qdisc with handle of zero.` That is fine.
+If you get errors with respect to ssh key, make sure you have your ssh key placed under `~/.ssh/` and updated the name of the file at the beginning of the set_up.bash properly.
 If you get an error with scp that involves `data_gen.zip` that means there is a problem with the trace files.
 They are either not generated or it is not placed in the directory you are working.

 When you are done with the step above.
 Run the same command with the argument `u`.
 This will also run `apt-get update` and `apt-get install` commands at each node.
 The ssh output might be a little messy.